Chevrotain/chevrotain/docs/03_FAQ.md

    Simply override the Parser's [reset](http://sap.github.io/chevrotain/documentation/3_1_0/classes/parser.html#reset) method to accomplish that.

-2. **Ensure that the lexer's "first char" optimization is enabled**.
+2. **Ensure that the lexer's optimizations are enabled**.

-   The Chevrotain Lexer performs optimizations by filtering the potential token matchs using the next [charCode][mdn_char_code] to be consumed.
+   The Chevrotain Lexer performs optimizations by filtering the potential token matchs using the next [charCode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/charCodeAt) to be consumed.
+   These optimizattions can provide anywhere from a **30% boost** for small lexers to **several multipiles** improvment in large Lexers with many TokenTypes.

    To apply this optimization the first possible charCodes for **every** TokenType must be identified.
    Sometimes a TokenType's first charCodes cannot be automatically identified.
    In that case the lexer will **silently** revert to using the unoptimized algorithims.
-   These optimizattions can provide anywhere from a **30% boost** for small lexers to **several multipiles** improvment in large Lexers with many TokenTypes.

    It it possible to configure the Lexer **throw** an error in case the optimizations cannot be enabled by turning on the